arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 3.1.5 =

+* Hiding of scrollbars can now be turned off in case it does not work properly with theme of the site

 = 3.1.4 =

 * Added support for SCRIPT_DEBUG (thanks to Hristo Hristov for the suggestion)
 * Optimized frontend scripts to be only one minimized file and in the footer in production mode
-* Optimzed stylesheets to be minimized and only one file in production mode
+* Optimized stylesheets to be minimized and only one file in production mode

 = 3.1.3 =